-With all of that science in mind, you might see why already dry hair that’s been weakened due to the more extreme temperatures inside and out should dodge heated hair styling tools.
+With all of that science in mind, you might see why already dry, weakened hair should dodge heated styling tools.
 So, whether you long for poker straight or springily curled hair, consider what you can do sans heat.
 Down tools and try twists, plaits or buns to get the desired effect.
 And when you’re taking that much-deserved break from heat styling, help give your hair the shine it deserves with a few spritzes of our Moringa Hair Mist, which instantly brightens up your barnet and brings dull hair back to life wherever you are.
 It’s a light, non-sticky mist that boosts shine and radiance.*

 If and when you return to using heat styling tools, consider washing hair the night before and letting your locks air-dry so you don’t need to blow dry in addition to using your heat styling gadgets the next morning.
 Or, at the very least let it air-dry mostly before finishing up with your hairdryer.
 But why not embrace your hair au naturel for a change?
 Trust us, your hair will thank you.